phoenixlabsresearch/spark-docs/periphery-contracts/wethgateway.md

 Method for ERC20 recovery in case of stuck tokens due direct transfers to the contract address.

 {% hint style="info" %}
-Can be called only by the owner of the contract i.e. Aave Governance
+Can be called only by the owner of the contract i.e. Maker Governance
 {% endhint %}

 ### emergencyEtherTransfer